WHAT DOES A WAIT LIST DECISION MEAN?

 IF I’M ADMITTED FROM THE WAIT LIST, AM I STILL ELIGIBLE FOR FINANCIAL AID AND HOUSING?

-Wait list admits are offered on-campus housing and are eligible for need-based financial aid, although some funds from campus-based scholarships may be limited.
-Students are strongly encouraged to submit their FAFSA to UW–Madison as soon as possible so they can receive an offer of financial aid quickly if offered admission from the wait list.
+Wait list admits are eligible for need-based financial aid and are strongly encouraged to submit their FAFSA to UW-Madison as soon as possible so they can receive an offer of financial aid quickly, if offered admission from the wait list.
+We anticipate University Housing will be available to students who are admitted from the wait list.